Kyle Lowry NBA Playoffs Player Props: Heat vs. Celtics

 Kyle Lowry Insights vs. the Celtics

+- Lowry is responsible for taking 6.9% of his team's field goal attempts this season with 8.8 per game.

-- He's connected on 1.9 threes per game, or 10.9% of his team's makes from beyond the arc this season.
+- Lowry is averaging 5.6 three-point field goal attempts per game this season, which is 10.9% of his team's tries from beyond the arc.

 - The Heat rank 29th in possessions per game with 99.2.
 His opponents, the Celtics, have a middling offensive tempo, ranking 16th with 101.9 possessions per contest.

-- On defense, the Celtics have given up 111.4 points per contest, which is fourth-best in the league.
+- Defensively, the Celtics are fourth in the NBA, conceding 111.4 points per contest.

-- Conceding 44 rebounds per game, the Celtics are the 18th-ranked team in the league.
+- Conceding 44 rebounds per contest, the Celtics are the 18th-ranked team in the league.

-- Looking at assists, the Celtics are ranked second in the NBA, allowing 23.1 per contest.
+- Giving up 23.1 assists per contest, the Celtics are the second-ranked team in the league.

-- Giving up 11.6 made 3-pointers per game, the Celtics are the fifth-ranked squad in the NBA.
+- Looking at 3-pointers, the Celtics are ranked fifth in the league, giving up 11.6 makes per contest.

 Kyle Lowry vs. the Celtics